Camping is a fun -- and important -- part of Boy Scouting. Here are some of our tips on how to "BE PREPARED" for a camping trip.

 - energy bars, trail mix (in sealable container)

-- ball, Frisbee, etc.
+Optional: - ball, Frisbee, etc.

 - fishing pole